Information for pharmacists about supplying and claiming under Continued Dispensing of PBS Medicines in Defined Circumstances.

 You must use online claiming for PBS for Continued Dispensing.
 There are specific reason codes you need to use.

 Form 1 - Modified repeat authorisation form

-- to capture the details of the Continued Dispensing supply, and
+- the details of the Continued Dispensing supply

-- for the patient, or their agent, to sign they have received the medicine
+- the patient’s, or their agent’s, signature to show they received the medicine.

 Form 2 - Consumer declaration and prescriber notification form

-- demonstrate that the patient, or their agent, understands that the supply has been undertaken without consultation from their prescriber
+- show that the patient, or their agent, understands they were supplied without consultation from their prescriber

-- notify the patient's prescriber that a Continued Dispensing supply has been given, and
+- notify the patient's prescriber that a Continued Dispensing supply was given

 Completing the forms